rsln-s/blog/content/post/hypergraph-partitioning-101.md

 ## What is it for?

 Probably the most important application of hypergraph partitioning is VLSI design.
-Within the integrated chip logic often has to be partitioned into clusters, subject to area size and I/O bounds.
+Within the integrated chip, logic often has to be partitioned into clusters, subject to area size and I/O bounds.
 The hypergraph is a natural representation of the circuit netlist connections: vertices correspond to modules and hyperedges correspond to signal nets, such that each hyperedge contains the vertices (modules) that the net connects.

 VLSI design is also the field where a second hypergraph terminology originates.
 According to it, hypergraph consists of three sets: hyperedge labels (or _nets_), vertices and pins[^2].
 Each pin connects a vertex to a hyperedge label.
 In a way, this interprets the hypergraph as a bipartite graph, with vertices in one part, hyperedges in another and a set of edges (pins) connecting the two.